ExoCTK/exoctk/docs/index.rst

 **Lightcurve Fitting Tool**

-TLC fits large numbers of spectroscopic light curves simultaneously while sharing model parameters across wavelengths and visits.
+The light-curve fitting tool fits large numbers of spectroscopic light curves simultaneously while sharing model parameters across wavelengths and visits.
 It includes multiple uncertainty estimation algorithms and a comprehensive library of physical and systematic model components that are fully customizable.

 .. toctree::
   :maxdepth: 1